thebuoyant/tsch-ej-numbers/README.md

 <hr/>

-### getDrawsWinningNumbersCount(limit)
+### getWinningNumbersCount(limit)

-Returns a key / value array for all winning numbers with according counts.
+Returns a key / value array for all winning numbers.

 - limit
   - optional